joaogsleite/discord-music-bot/README.md

 ### `!play <query>` or `!play <link>`

-Starts playing a youtube video.
+Starts playing a Youtube video or Soundcloud audio.
 If you pass a custom search string, it will first search for the video on youtube.
 Then, it will play the video on your current voice channel.